The Grace of GOD

 28 And there they abode long time with the disciples.

 Their work in the ministry has not been undoubting.
-We may ask within ourselves: didn’tthey get tired?
+We may ask within ourselves: didn’t they get tired?
 How about their sustenance, where did they get?
-Did they know somebody within these places who might have hosted them in their period of evangelization?
+Did they knew somebody within these places who might have hosted them in their period of evangelization?
 Where did they sleep or take a shower, or even comforted themselves if the nature called them to be at rest?

 • The GOD they serve is the GOD of all provision,